Wild Harvested Canadian

 The mushroom is very hard and is not recommended for chewing.

 The powder can be added to soups, stews, smoothies or sprinkled on food adding a boost of nutrition.

 Health Canada recommends to limit your daily intake of raw mushroom to 3.6g per day.

-Rich in Birch tree sterols, drinking the tea daily provides a boost energy and vitality.
+Rich in Birch tree sterols, drinking mushroom tea daily provides a boost energy and vitality.
 A good reason to should avoid drinking the tea too close before bed time otherwise it may affect your sleep.

-Does Chaga Contain Caffeine?
+Does Chaga contain caffeine?

 Prepared Chaga does not contain caffeine.
 The dark rich color comes from the tannins in the melanin which are released when brewing.

 Known as a vasodilator the mushroom expands the arteries and increases the pumping action of the heart improving arterial circulation.